 Full Paper Simulation & Time Pacing

-- Pacing Plan: Spend 40 minutes on Booklet A, 20 minutes on Booklet B grammar/synthesis, and 35 minutes on Comprehension Cloze & Open-Ended.
-Leave 15 minutes for checking.
+- Pacing Plan: Spend 40 minutes on Booklet A (MCQs), 20 minutes on Booklet B grammar/synthesis, and 35 minutes on Comprehension Cloze & Open-Ended.
+Leave 15 minutes for checking — this is non-negotiable.

 - Action: Complete one full Paper 2 simulation.
-Correct your errors and rewrite incorrect responses in a dedicated error journal.
+After marking, rewrite every incorrect answer in a dedicated error journal.
+For each error, write the correct answer and the specific rule or strategy that would have prevented the mistake.

 Use this checklist weekly to track your child's preparation progress: